 - Organisation (cells vs. functions, multiskilled vs. specialists, time instead of efficiency as performance indicator)

 - System dynamics (lead time results from a complex interaction between men, materials and machines)

 - Company-wide strategy (material supply, manufacturing, office)

 The results achieved by QRM are amazing.
 These include lead time reductions of 90%, increased customer and employee satisfaction, creation of free capacity and lower organizational costs.

 When Wiegel asked the attendants “Are you going to make a MCT map when you’re back at the office?”, about half of the audience raised their hands.
 To learn more about this interesting concept for the printing industry, you can find Vincent’s presentation on slideshare or check out Wikipedia.
-You can also contact the QRM Center in The Netherlands.
+You can also contact the HAN Lean QRM-Center in The Netherlands.